penrynjohnp/logicapps-labs/docs/logicapps-ai-course/05_build_multi_agent_systems/06-orchestrator-workers.md

 ---
-title: 06 - Implement the orchestrator-workers pattern with Azure Logic Apps
+title: 06 - Implement the orchestrator-workers pattern
 description: Learn how to implement the orchestrator-workers pattern in Azure Logic Apps — dynamically decomposing complex tasks, delegating subtasks to specialized worker agents, and aggregating results for scalable, parallel, and reliable processing. ms.service: logic-apps ms.topic: tutorial